 Ms. Busby initiated the discussion on economic vs. environmental considerations with the question of whether or not we should establish predetermined funding allocations for economic and/or environmental restoration projects.
 She stated that the results of questionnaire and follow-up interviews indicate that a predetermined allocation of project types is not desirable for most Directors.
 Arguments for partitioning some funding for certain kinds of projects are that it would ensure that some projects of each type are funded, and there was some concern that economic projects will not receive the emphasis they deserve.
-Arguments against are that projects with the greatest benefits-whether economic, environmental, or both-should be the ones selected and therefore a partitioned, that the best projects with multiple benefits would not be selected.
+Arguments against are that projects with the greatest benefits-whether economic, environmental, or both-should be the ones selected and therefore a partition is unnecessary.
+Many Directors commented that they were concerned that if funds were partitioned, that the best projects with multiple benefits would not be selected.
 A few Directors suggested that some funds should be set aside for future projects or impacts, scientific research, or both.